Robert P. George: Honors

 On December 8, 2008, George was awarded the Presidential Citizens Medal by President George W. Bush in a ceremony in the Oval Office of the White House.
 His other awards include the Honorific Medal for the Defense of Human Rights of the Republic of Poland, the Canterbury Medal of the Becket Fund for Religious Liberty, the Philip Merrill Award of the American Council of Trustees and Alumni, the Irving Kristol Award of the American Enterprise Institute, the Sidney Hook Award of the National Association of Scholars, the Bradley Prize for Civic and Intellectual Achievement, the Paul Bator Award of the Federalist Society for Law and Public Policy, the Barry Prize of the American Academy of Sciences and Letters, the Paul Ramsey Award of the Center for Bioethics and Culture, and Princeton University's President's Award for Distinguished Teaching.

-He holds twenty-three honorary degrees, including a doctorate honoris causa awarded by the Universitat Abat Oliba CEU University in Barcelona.
+George holds twenty-three honorary degrees, including a doctorate honoris causa awarded by the Universitat Abat Oliba CEU University in Barcelona.
 In 2017, Baylor University launched the "Robert P. George Initiative in Faith, Ethics, and Public Policy" as part of its "Baylor in Washington" program.
 In 2020, the Initiative became a joint project of the University of Dallas and the American Enterprise Institute.

 Notable students

-George has named Sherif Girgis, Ryan T. Anderson, Melissa Moschella, Daniel Mark, Ana Samuel, Meir Soloveichik, Joel Alicea, Yoram Hazony, Micah Watson, David Tubbs, and Christopher Green as some of his notable students who have gone on to careers in scholarship and teaching.
+George's notable students include Sherif Girgis, Ryan T. Anderson, Meir Soloveichik and Yoram Hazony.